 The Clinical School has had Equality Champions in every department since 2011.
 The Equality Champions have been instrumental in increasing awareness of the School’s Equality, Diversity and Inclusion Programme by promoting Athena SWAN and Equality, Diversity and Inclusion matters throughout the school.
 Without the tireless work of the Equality Champions the Clinical School would not be the proud holder of an Athena SWAN silver award!

-Information about the role of the Equality Champion is detailed below.
-The Network is a friendly, active community of individuals who are committed to promoting good practice and a better working environment for all.
+The Equality Champions Network is an active community of individuals who are committed to promoting good practice, improving wellbeing and ensuring a better working environment for all.
 We meet once a term to support one another and share experiences.

 Cancer Research UK CI: Jason Carroll, Rebecca Holmes, Florian Markowetz, Stefanie Reichelt, Frances Richards and Cara Walters

-CIMR: Jenny Hirst, Maria Shamin, Michael Weekes and Charlotte Yelton
+CIMR: Jenny Hirst, Maria Shamin, Jane Stinchcombe, Michael Weekes and Charlotte Yelton

-Clinical Biochemistry: Maria Adams, Cheryl Brighton, Miguel Constancia, Arianna Psichas, Jane Sugars
+Clinical Biochemistry: Maria Adams, Miguel Constancia, Arianna Psichas, Jane Sugars and James Warner

-Clinical Neurosciences & Neurology: Franklin Aigbirhio, Gavin Brown, Amanda Barber, Keri Carpenter, Liz Corteen, Joanne Jones, Nisha Kuzhuppilly-Ramakrishnan and Stephen Sawcer
+Clinical Neurosciences & Neurology: Gavin Brown, Amanda Barber, Keri Carpenter, Joanne Jones, Nisha Kuzhuppilly-Ramakrishnan, Shannon Tinley-Browne and Stephen Sawcer

 Haematology: Ana Cvejic and Brian Huntly